NLog/NLog.github.io/_posts/2015-06-24-extending-nlog-is-easy.md

 - `${hello-world:true:config2=abc:config1=yes}` - all the three properties set.

 ##How to use the custom target / layout renderer
-It’s easy.
-Just put the target or layout renderer in a DLL and reference it from the the config file using the `<extensions />` clause as described here.
+It’s very simple.
+Just put the target or layout renderer in a DLL and reference it from the the config file using the `<extensions />` clause as described above.

-Starting from NLog 4.0 assemblies with the name "NLog*.dll", like “NLog.CustomTarget.dll” are now loaded automatically.
+Starting from NLog 4.0, assemblies with the name "NLog*.dll", such as “NLog.CustomTarget.dll” are now loaded automatically.
 This assembly should be in the same folder as `NLog.dll`.

 Configuration file example: